danutaparaficz2/ada_website/CONTENT_UPDATE_CHECKLIST.md

 - Always use the explicit `"people"` array for reliable and maintainable linking.
 - Update this array whenever a project's key contributors change.

-### 4.4 Language Support
-- Project cards on bio pages inherit language switching from language-switcher.js.
-- All bilingual text (title, description, meta) in the project entry automatically switches when users toggle language.
-- No additional work required.

 Notes:
 - status must be either active or archive.